-*if you wish to book a same day appointment please call at 8:30 in the morning as this is when we have free slots
+If you wish to book a same day appointment please call at 8:30am in the morning as this is when we have free slots

 *If you wish to chase up a hospital appointment or hospital letter please call up and ask to talk to a secretary instead of booking an appointment